-Norman wanted to go to camp, but everywhere he and his family went they were told that Norman's needs were too Treat.
-One young counselor who had completed one of our workshops decided o put the learning into action.
-He wrote is this letter, which illustrates the simplicity and complexity of the idea of a CIRCLE.
+Norman wanted to go to camp, but everywhere he and his family went, they were told that Norman's needs were too great.
+One young counsellor who had completed one of our workshops decided to put the learning into action.
+He wrote us this letter which illustrates the simplicity and complexity of the idea of a Circle:

 "We decided Norman could attend our camp.
 That was a big step in the right direction.
 I had all the kids together in the recreation hall and I gave my little speech.
 'A circle of friends is a support group that helps any camper having problems feel more welcome and included.'
 I was received with blank stares.
-0ops, I thought, I better look at my course notes again.
-I blew it that tune."
+Oops, I thought, I better look at my course notes again.
+I blew it that time.

 "After bombing with this great opening statement, I simply asked the kids to talk about Norman, who they had met that morning.
-What do you think Norman can do all day at camp?'
+'What do you think Norman can do all day at camp?'
 Boom!
 Everyone was talking at once.
-That was a question ten year olds could relate to - it wasn't a lecture on circles.
+That was a question ten-year-olds could relate to - it wasn't a lecture on circles.

-"The meeting lasted about twenty minutes, ending with suggestions about how they could do things together with Norman.
+"The meeting lasted about 20 minutes, ending with suggestions about how they could do things together with Norman.
 I asked for a smaller group of volunteers to help me plan Norman's day.
-EVERYONE VOLUNTEERED.
+Everyone volunteered.

-"Norman's biggest challenge and the reason he had been rejected by every other camp in the universe was "weak bladder control."
-Several people (adults) had suggested that Norman should sleep in a separate building to "hide" the problem.
+"Norman's biggest challenge and the reason he had been rejected by every other camp in the universe was 'weak bladder control.'
+Several people (adults) had suggested that Norman should sleep in a separate building to 'hide' the problem.